sarchwalk/HCI-P2/README.md

 Stone Warden

-You will need an Arduino, ultrasonic range finder, two red LEDs, and a water spraying mechanism.
+You will need an Arduino, ultrasonic range finder, two red LEDs, a car windshield washer fluid spray motor, a 12V power source, and a relay.

 Portfolio at https://erikaef978.wixsite.com/hci2/project-2